knative/docs/docs/concepts/README.md

 ## Knative Duck Types

-Knative defines Several duck type contracts that are in use across the project:
+Knative defines several duck type contracts that are in use across the project:

 - [Addressable](#addressable)
 - [Binding](#binding)